 Admission to the School of Veterinary Medicine is granted only for the fall semester of each school year and only on a full-time basis.
-A prescribed number of student spaces is planned for each class, and the formal application material with all supporting credentials is required for each applicant.
+A prescribed number of student spaces is planned for each class, and formal application materials with all supporting credentials are required for each applicant each year of application.
 Students admitted and enrolled in the school must be capable of satisfactorily meeting all requirements of the curriculum in veterinary medicine.
-Eligible candidates may be chosen to be interviewed by members of the Faculty Admissions Committee to ensure that they are properly motivated, competent to undertake the rigorous courses of professional study, and capable of meeting the demands of a professional career.
+Eligible candidates may be chosen to be interviewed by members of the Faculty Admissions Committee.

 The Faculty Committee on Admissions and the Scholastic Standards Committee are responsible for determining the application procedure and for selecting the entering class in the professional curriculum.
-All pre-professional requirements must be completed by the end of the spring semester before fall matriculation in the LSU School of Veterinary Medicine.
-Please go to www.lsu.edu/vetmed/dvm_admissions for more details on the application process.